 Confirmation that Medicaid Estate Recovery Program information was shared with the applicant by checking the appropriate box on Form H1746-A, MEPD Referral Cover Sheet

-Preneed funeral plans – name of the company, policy/plan number and a copy of the preneed agreement
+Preneed funeral plans – name of the company, policy or plan number and a copy of the preneed agreement

-Correct and up-to-date phone numbers
+Correct and up-to-date telephone numbers

 Power of Attorney or Guardianship – copy of the legal document

 PSU staff must inform the MEPD specialist of the request for the STAR+PLUS Home and Community Based Services (HCBS) program, according to regional procedures.
-The PSU staff should obtain a copy of the most recent Form H1200, Application for Assistance – Your Texas Benefits, for those applicants/members already on an appropriate type of Medicaid program.
+PSU staff should obtain a copy of the most recent Form H1200, Application for Assistance – Your Texas Benefits, for those applicants or members already on an appropriate type of Medicaid program.
 Form H1200 is not required for members receiving Supplemental Security Income (SSI).

-If a STAR+PLUS HCBS program applicant's/member's application for SSI disability has been pending more than 90 days, the Texas Health and Human Services Commission (HHSC) Disability Determination Services (DDS) staff may determine disability, pending the Social Security Administration (SSA) determination.
+If a STAR+PLUS HCBS program applicant's or member's application for SSI disability has been pending more than 90 days, the Texas Health and Human Services Commission (HHSC) Disability Determination Services (DDS) staff may determine disability, pending the Social Security Administration (SSA) determination.
 The SSI decision must be adopted when it is received from SSA.
 In order for DDS staff to make a disability determination, DDS staff require Form H3034, Disability Determination Socio-Economic Report, Form H3035, Medical Information Release/Disability Determination, and a copy of the Medical Necessity and Level of Care (MN/LOC) Assessment.
 If additional records are necessary, the MEPD specialist will be notified.

 3117.2 MAO Applicants Not Previously Certified in TIERS